 • Join groups and follow companies that you share an interest in.

-• Join LinkedIn in your first year of university so that you can show a progression across your three years of study.
+• Join LinkedIn in your first year of university.

-• Begin building up a strong network as soon as you have completed your profile.
-Don’t just leave your account sitting dormant, make the most of it and start building those all-important connections!
+• Start building up a strong network as soon as you have completed your profile.
+Do not just leave your account sitting dormant, make the most of it and start building those all-important connections!

-Shannon Clark writes for Inspiring Interns, which specialises in sourcing candidates for internships and graduate jobs.
-You can find more of her work at www.shannonlclark.com and www.sweetserendipityblog.co.uk.
+Shannon Clark writes for Inspiring Interns, which specializes in sourcing candidates for internships and graduate jobs .
+You can find more of her work at www.shannonlclark.com and www.sweetserendipityblog.co.uk .

 No comments yet.
 Be the first to post a comment